Novatics/fs-challenger/README.md

 #### Plus

-Feel free to make improviments like new funcionalities, visual optimizations, API security, etc. 😉
+Feel free to make improvements like new funcionalities, visual optimizations, API security, etc. 😉

 ## Questions?